The Mergers & Acquisitions Review: Austria

 i Significant transactions

-During 2019, in terms of deal volume the market saw several notable transactions.
+During 2020, in terms of deal volume, the market saw several notable transactions.

-The five largest deals involving Austrian targets or other participants involved the following:
+The four largest deals involving Austrian targets or other participants involved the following:

 ii Key trends and hot industries2

-Overall, the number of transactions remained stable during 2019, whereas the transaction volume significantly increased, which was primarily the result of one highlight deal (AMS/Osram).
+Overall, the value of transactions remained stable during 2020, whereas the transaction volume significantly decreased.

 Until the outbreak of the covid-19 pandemic, corporates found that the financing environment had somewhat improved, particularly for those with strong financials.
 After an initial significant downturn in lending activities in Q2 2020, banks have again become more active.